-- Encouraging those with symptoms of a communicable disease (e.g., fever or chills, coughing, diarrhea) to stay home when sick. - Providing resources on how to access vaccinations for vaccine-preventable illnesses. - Take into consideration those who cannot be vaccinated.
-In rare instances, their physicians may advise some individuals that they should not be vaccinated due to a medical condition, such as a severe allergy to parts of the vaccine.
+- Encouraging those with symptoms of a communicable disease (e.g., fever or chills, coughing, diarrhea) to stay home when sick. - Providing resources on how to access vaccinations for vaccine-preventable illnesses. - o In rare instances, physicians may advise some individuals that they should not be vaccinated due to a medical condition, such as a severe allergy to parts of the vaccine.
 Some individuals may choose not to be vaccinated due to other reasons.